Behind both Obama and Haley speeches, Trump looms

 "It's easier to be cynical," Obama said, "to accept that change isn't possible, and politics is hopeless, and to believe that our voices and actions don't matter."

-While consistently criticizing Obama’s record, Haley, the daughter of Indian immigrants and a potential Republican vice presidential choice, also seemed to indict Trump's message.
+While consistently criticizing Obama's record, Haley, seen as a potential Republican vice presidential choice for the November election to replace Obama, also seemed to indict Trump's message without naming him.

 CRUZ WEIGHS IN